- Article date: 3Q2013.

 Given the above as “general observations,” I do assert that pleasure craft used as long range cruisers can definitely benefit in some situations from having an AIS transponder in operation aboard.
 For those applications, I recommend Class “A” rather than Class “B” AIS units.
 I also recommend a transponder that supports the “quiet mode”/”silence” function.
 Transponders operating in quiet mode do not transmit data; they act as receive-only devices.
 In “quiet” mode, they do not routinely contribute to VHF pollution, do not compete for TDMA time slots, and do not result in the unnecessary distraction of other waterway users.
 For routine, day-to-day operations in visual conditions, I recommend using the transponder as a receiver, in “quiet” mode.
 I suggest captain’s treat the use of the “transmit” mode as an exceptional situation, reserved for use:

-- in visibility less than 1 mile (fog, t’storms),
+- in visibility less than 1 mile (fog, t’storms, snow),

 These above are, after all, the situations where use of the tool may actually increase safety.